SaiVikrantG/nand2tetris/5/README.md

 4. **Keyboard Chip**:
    - The Keyboard Chip is also memory-mapped.
 It can be read by the CPU to check which keys are pressed.
-   - The CPU can read the keyboard data from the range `0x6000` to `0x600F`.
+   - The CPU can read the keyboard data at the register with address `0x6000`

 ## Usage